supaflyENJOY/DynamicsDocs/docs/Patients/CareTeamAssignments.md

 # Care Team Assignments

+Care Team Assignments are used by Care Coordinators for the following:
+- Scheduling, viewing and editing sessions between Practitioners and Patients.
+- Tracking assignments between Practitioner and Patient.
+- Recording amount of hours and frequency assigned.

 ## Care Team Assignments Main Grid

 By clicking on 'Care Team Assignments' on the left navigation bar in the Clinical Area, the Care Team Assignments Main Grid will open up.
 The Care Team Assignments Main Grid has 3 different views.